 - Can you get loan extensions or redraws?

 Some loan companies may extend the term of your loan for up to 90 days.
 Of course, the provider charges extra fees for this.
 Before you sign anything, always ask what happens if you cannot pay back the loan on time.
 Make sure to ask about any hidden or extra fees you might incur within the time you have to pay back the loan.
 You should have a reasonably good idea of how quickly you can pay off the loan, so try to avoid an extension if you can.

 Harry was driving when he had a small car crash, colliding with a tree.
 The bonnet of his car was pushed out of shape and the engine needed repairs.
 The total cost was close to $1,000, but he didn’t have the money or the credit history to access a loan.
-He needed the car repaired quickly, so looked at his short-term loan options.
+He needed the car repaired quickly, so looked at his short term loan options.
 Harry was employed full-time in government work and was approved for a small loan, which needs to be repaid over his next two paydays.
-The loan was in his account on the same day and he quickly had the car repaired.
+The loan was deposited into his account on the same day and he quickly had the car repaired.

 The good and the not-so-good of payday loans

 - Straightforward application process.

 Lodging your application online removes the paperwork and provides a solution to unexpected expenses.

 - Quick turnaround time.

 Many lenders deposit the funds into your bank account within 24 hours.

 - Bad credit history.

 Most lenders focus on your current financial status, which is helpful for anyone with a low credit rating.

 - Many brands to choose from.

 There are many reputable online lenders from who you can choose.
 It’s essential to find the right company that suit your needs.

 - Higher fees.